titipata/pubmed_parser/README.md

 pip install ./pubmed_parser
 ```

-You can test your installation by running `py.test --cov=pubmed_parser tests/ --verbose`
+You can test your installation by running `pytest --cov=pubmed_parser tests/ --verbose`

 ## Example snippet to parse PubMed OA dataset